 On-road mobile sources consist of automobiles, trucks, motorcycles, and other vehicles traveling on roadways in the nonattainment area.
-Delaware relies on the U.S. EPA's MOVES model to estimate emissions for VOCs, NO_X, and CO.
+Delaware relies on the U.S. EPA's MOVES model to estimate emissions for VOCs, NOx, and CO.
 Emissions from the tailpipe of vehicles, as well as emissions due to evaporation of fuels, are estimated.
-Despite steady increases on overall vehicle miles traveled, emissions have decreased significantly in the past twenty years due to cleaner, and more fuel efficient cars and trucks, as well as new and more effective controls.
+Despite steady increases on overall vehicle miles traveled, emissions have decreased significantly in the past twenty years due to cleaner, and more fuel efficient due to cleaner, and more fuel efficient cars and trucks, as well as new and more effective controls.